Breaking Up is Hard to Do

 "Why now?
 Another year-"

-“Bella, it’s time.
+"Bella, it's time.
 How much longer could we stay in Forks, after all?
-Carlisle can barely pass for thirty, and he’s claiming thirty-three now.
-We’d have to start over soon regardless.”
-We could have made Carlisle appear older, but I just needed a plausible tale for Bella.
+Carlisle can barely pass for thirty, and he's claiming thirty-three now.
+We'd have to start over soon regardless."
+That was our other cover story, though that one had a ring of truth to it.
+We could have made Carlisle appear older with makeup, but again, I just needed a plausible tale for Bella.

 "I mean my family and myself."
 Each word enunciated and distinct.